davejacobsen/MessagesClone/README.md

 Clone of iPhone Messages app.

 Current features:
-- 100% programmatic UI
+- Programmatic UI
+- Firebase backend
 - Log in and sign up fields with profile picture selection
+- Log in with Facebook

 On the way:
-- Firebase backend
+- Log in with Google
 - Realtime chat conversations
 - Share images and videos
 - Remote notifications